Culture, Heritage with Gaelic Studies BA (Hons)

 You will complete a dissertation, plus four option modules.

-Two culture and heritage modules, which may include:
+You will choose two modules, which may include:

-- Traditional culture in the 21st Century
+- Traditional Gaelic culture in the 21st Century

 - Language policy in the workplace